How to Write Script Coverage (FREE Script Coverage Template)

 What is Script Coverage?

-Who Does Script Coverage?
+Who Does This Script Analysis?

 Most places pay freelancers a specific price per coverage, and have readers they rush for overnight and expedited coverage.